- A fifth (20 percent) admit allergic reactions limit what they feel they can confidently do in everyday life

 With the UK heatwave threatening to finally make an appearance and summer just around the corner, new research from LloydsPharmacyreveals more than half of Brits (56 percent) experience allergies, with more than two in five (42 percent) saying their seasonal allergies started earlier than usual this year.

-Of those who do experience seasonal allergies, the warmer months of May to August are when they are worst hit and as many as one in four (26 percent) often experience severe reactions.
+Of those who experience seasonal allergies, the warmer months of May to August are when they are worst hit, and as many as one in four (26 percent) often experience severe reactions.

 Living with symptoms

 It emerged more than half (54 percent) of those with allergies have learned to live with their symptoms and haven’t explored ways they can help to keep them at bay, and more than seven in 10 (71 percent) have even self-diagnosed themselves with an allergy.

 Itchiness, a runny nose, and watering eyes are the most severe and common impacts of seasonal allergies, and nearly one in four (23 percent) claim allergies make them struggle for breath.

 The research highlights how allergies impact people’s lives, with as many as a fifth (20 percent) saying their allergic reactions to seasonal changes limit what they feel they can confidently do in everyday life.

 Nearly two-thirds (63 percent) have actively avoided doing something because they are concerned about the impact of an allergy; more than one in three (36 percent) dodged going outside at certain times of the day, while a quarter (25 percent) have ducked out of picnics.